coffeewritersblog/git-writers/README.md

 Maybe you're good at character development, or you enjoy writing vivid descriptions.
 Whatever your forte, you will get to display it and maybe even get it added into the mainline.

 ## The story?
-We intend for this repository to contain many different stories, novels and chapters from all over the world. feel free to add your own or contribute to an ongoing story!
+We intend for this repository to contain many different stories, novels and chapters written by all sorts of people.
+Feel free to add your own or contribute to an ongoing story!